For the Community

-So we actively seek funding to support projects and activities that allow our community to get involved in the Festival – whether that’s as a performer in the park or by bringing the Festival out to them with our partners!
+So we actively create projects and activities that allow our community to get involved in the Festival – whether that’s as a performer in the park or by bringing the Festival out to them with our partners!

 For the 2018 Festival we were very pleased to get funding from Arts Council England, Croydon Council, Bromley Council, Clarion Futures, Big Lottery and Bromley Community Fund that supported our participatory and outreach activities in the community.

 Projects for 2018 included:

 - My Beat Our Rhythm

 - Disabled artists join the 2018 programme!

 My Beat Our Rhythm

 Grounded Movement is an inspirational dance company who were part of the creative team for the 2012 Olympics opening ceremony.
 We commissioned them to deliver My Beat Our Rhythm, a combined arts project that brought an integrated community cast together with drummers and professional dancers from the company.

 Elders from ASKI in Thornton Heath and young people from Oasis Academy Coulsdon took part in dance workshops, and they joined the Pengenista Drummers for a thrilling promenade performance in Crystal Palace Park.